 Your house in the sky is made up of several modules, including private sleeping and bathing quarters; dining and living areas; and docking stations for the Soyuz, the Russian supply ship Progress, the European ATV and the Japanese HTV, Progress.
 It could be that also some "private visitors" are docked at the station as SpaceX's "Dragon" capsule.
 Every module is spacious and comfortable.
 Extras include state-of-the-art computers and refrigerators, an exercise bike, solar powered water tanks, and an entertainment system.

 Flying over Indonesia at sundown, you can make out gigantic tropical storm clouds which tower above the land below, throwing 300-mile shadows across the earth.
 Then, darkness falls, dense and heavy around you, and billions and billions of stars light your path through the heavens.
-You will never look to the sky the same way again!
+You will never look at the sky the same way again!

 The darkness passes, lasting only about 50 minutes, as you circle the earth once every 90 minutes.
 Then, you experience forty minutes of bright sunlight and spectacular views.
 Have you noticed the unearthly quietness?
 There is the quiet hum of the ventilating fans and the machines at work around you, but other than that, there is nothing; the quiet calm of space with the bustling Earth below you.

 Tired?
-Sleeping in space presents an unique situation.
+Sleeping in space presents a unique situation.
 Some of the occupants of your space habitat prefer to sleep inverted, where the circulation of air is better near the bottom of the module, to avoid the possible headaches due to the build up of carbon dioxide.
 You may find yourself wondering where, exactly, the bottom is, but rest assured, you will find that you can get a good night's sleep and awake refreshed for a new day of space exploration!